 As the course is held with "workshop" type method, the students are required to take part in the discussions actively.
-In the middle of the course, the students are requested to prepare presentations on the issues of NGO/NPO management.
+They will also be requested to prepare a short presentation and a report on a case study of NGO in own country.